bensmus/smusic/about.markdown

 permalink: /about/
 ---

 Smusic is a music blog!
 It is a way of sharing overly detailed thoughts about music.
-Each post will have some songs and something (hopefully) interesting about them.
+Each post will have a song and something (hopefully) interesting about it.
+Each song on this blog is a song that I like.

 Some topics we'll discuss incude: